-The primary nominator must be a CAHS Fellow.
-In addition to providing a letter of nomination that introduces the nominee and co-nominators, the primary nominator accepts responsibility to co-ordinate the entire application.
+The primary nominator must provide a letter of nomination that introduces the nominee and co-nominators, the primary nominator accepts responsibility to co-ordinate the entire application.

-Two co-nominators, who would normally be an institutional leader from the nominee's institution and a colleague from a different institution, national or international, will attest their support of the nomination.
+The two co-nominators, who would normally be an institutional leader from the nominee's institution and a colleague from a different institution, national or international, will attest their support of the nomination.